stokito/jsmallmap/README.md

 # jsmallmap - POC of simplest as possible Java Map
 Proof of Concept (POC, experiment) of implementing of fastest Map class for small amount of entries.
-You can call it SmallMap or TupleMap or Vals (see bellow why).
+You can call it "SimpleMap" or "SmallMap" or "TupleMap" or "Vals" (see bellow why).

 Java's standard `HashMap` is just great: it is fast and memory efficient.
 It's so smart that on big elements number it internally switches to `TreeMap`.